Environment Permission Sets Tab

 • Set2, enables write-only access.
 Testers with this permission set can select this environment only as a target environment in a TDM task.

-• The Max Number of Entities field indicates the maximum number of entities processed by a task.
-This number must be set for each access type.
-The Number of Entities is set on both Read and Write access types.
+• The Maximum number of entities field is populated when the Unlimited entities checkbox is unchecked; it indicates the maximum number of entities that can be processed by a task.
+This number can be set for each access type (read or write).
 A different number of entities can be set for each access type.

 Example: